With a few small changes to the way you manage your money, you can create a clear path forward to get to where you want to be financially.

 If you want to try something different, you could build up from 1p.
 You start by paying in 1p to your savings, then 2p the next day, 3p the next day and so on.
 If you’re able to do this for a year you’ll end up with £667.95, as well as what you earn in interest.

 Once you reach your goal, there's no need to stop.
-According to Money Helper, you should, ideally, have around 3 months of your living costs saved - to cover you should something unexpected happen.
+According to Money Helper, you should, ideally, have between 3 and 6 months of your living costs saved - to cover you should something unexpected happen.
 You may end up having different savings pots for different purposes, such as one for your emergency fund and another for a new car.

 If you’re struggling to maintain momentum and reach your goal, don’t stop.
 Saving even a small amount is better than nothing.
 Work on developing the habit and then try to gradually build the amount you save over time.